City cycling skills and training

-If you want to learn how to cycle on busy roads and at complex junctions, then Level 3 training is for you.
-You will learn how to:
+If you want to learn how to cycle on busy city roads an junctions then Level 3 training is for you.
+You will learn:

 Cycle maintenance classes

 “The course was great, very informative.
-The instructors taught in a way that made it easy to understand and has some useful hands on demonstrations” - course participant.
+The instructors taught in a way that made it easy to understand and there are some useful hands on demonstrations” - course participant.

-Learn some simple mechanical skills to ensure that your bike runs smoothly through the year and fix it when things go wrong.
-Choose from to levels to suit your experience.
+Learning how to look after your bicycle properly can save you time, money and prevent an accident.
+By learning some simple mechanical skills you can ensure your bike runs smoothly through the year and know how to fix it when things go wrong.

 Tuesdays and Thursdays from 6.30pm to 8.30pm at the Maclaren room at The Level.

-On this course you will learn how to maintain and look after your bicycle throughout the year.
-You will learn about:
+On this course you will learn how to maintain and look after your bicycle so it runs smoothly throughout the year.
+You will learn:

 Intermediate cycle maintenance - £20